 A top-performing campaign in minutes.
 You enter the building blocks for your ads – like headlines, images and logos – and we’ll find you as many customers as we can within the CPA bid and budget you control.

 Find the people who matter most.
 Reach the people who are most likely to convert and get as many conversions as possible at a bid you set.
-Smart Display campaigns optimise your performance with automated bidding and targeting, including remarketing.
-Enhanced by dynamic prospecting, which matches user profiles to your product or service feed.
+Smart display campaigns optimise your performance with automated bidding and targeting, including remarketing.
+They are enhanced by dynamic prospecting, which matches user profiles to your product or service feed.

 When to use

-- You’re new to advertising on the Display Network and want a fast and highly performing campaign
+- You’re new to advertising on the Display Network and want a fast and high-performing campaign.

 What you gain with a Smart campaign: